FAQs (Frequently Asked Questions) Regarding the 100% Joint and Survivor (J&S) Option

 A: You can choose the J&S annuity option when you retire or at any time after you retire under the conditions explained below:

-- You may elect this annuity option when you leave Active Service and apply for pension benefits.
-You cannot make the election at the time you go into DROP or while in Active DROP.
+- You may elect this annuity option when you leave active service and apply for pension benefits or enter DROP.

 Here is an example of the 100% J&S option: